sibulus/SFU_ML/Ui_project/manual.md

 ```
 su pi -c 'python3 /home/pi/SFU_ML/RPi_Script/main.py' &
 ```
 4. Save the file and exit.
-In nano, to exit, type Ctrl-x, and then Y.
+In nano, to exit, type Ctrl-x, then Y, and then press Enter.

 # 2. Set up and Run the GUI